Are you open every day?

 Our reasonable admission prices are the same for all ages.

 Is there a minimum age for skating?

 Many children are able to start skating between the ages of 2-4.
 As with anything, this depends on the interest level and physical development of the child.
 We do not set a minimum or maximum skating age, and we have regular skaters that continue skating into their 70s!

 Our regular quad skates go from young children’s size 8 to women’s size 11 and men’s size 15.
 Inline skates run from children’s 10 to adult 14.
 For toddlers and young preschoolers, we also have adjustable plastic skates that go over their shoes.
 Rental skates do require socks to be worn, and tall socks are better than low socks.

 Can I bring my own skates?

 You may bring your own traditional or inline skates.
 No “heely” shoes are allowed, nor are scooters.
 Before being used at our facility, all personally owned skates must be free of dirt, mud, and blacktop.
 No exposed nuts, bolts or worn out equipment allowed.
 Skates with a toe stop or dance plug option, or inline skates with a brake, must have those options installed.
 Skates will be subject to inspection and you should be prepared to rent if your skates do not meet our criteria.
-In addition, be aware that if you have hard plastic outdoor wheels on your skates or inline skates, you may find them to be quite slippery on the skating floor surface.
+In addition, be aware that if you have hard plastic outdoor wheels on your skates or inline skates, you may find them to be quite slippery on the wooden skating floor surface.